Non-Perturbative Geometric Framework for Single-Qubit Gates under Always-On Couplings: 2-Sphere Geometry for Single-Qubit Gates

-If $S_\gamma=\Phi$ instead of zero, this corresponds to an entanglement operation in the form of $R_{ZX}(\phi)$, which may be desired for certain quantum gates when the goal is to entangle two qubits rather than to perform single-qubit operations.
+Setting $S_\gamma=\Phi\neq0$ yields entanglement operations of the form $R_{ZX}(\Phi)$, which may be desired for implementing two-qubit gates rather than single-qubit operations.
+We explore this in Appendix~\ref{app:different windings}.

-Finally, the number of twists (or loops) that the curve traces on the sphere affects the rotation angle $\Phi=\Delta\theta+\Delta\phi$ of the gate $R_X(\Phi)$.
-Any closed curve starting and ending at the north pole must satisfy $\Delta\theta=k \pi$, and $k$ is an integer number that counts how many "net loops" form along the curve, with loops in opposite orientations canceling one another. $\Delta\phi$ measures the total winding of the curve around the polar axis.
-In practice, it is preferable to draw a curve that does not form loops on the surface and only winds on the surface so that $\Delta\theta=0$, leaving the total rotation angle $\Phi=\Delta\phi$.
+Finally, the number of twists (or loops) the curve traces on the sphere affects the rotation angle $\Phi=\Delta\theta+\Delta\phi$ of the gate $R_X(\Phi)$.
+Any closed curve starting and ending at the north pole must satisfy $\Delta\theta=k \pi$, where the integer $k$ counts how many net loops form along the curve, with loops of opposite orientation canceling one another. $\Delta\phi$ measures the total winding around the polar axis.
+In practice, for curves that cross the south pole ($\chi(T)>0$), it is preferable to forgo such loops and let the curve only wind on the surface, so that $\Delta\theta=0$ and the rotation angle reduces to $\Phi=\Delta\phi$.
+We note one topological subtlety: since $R_Y(2n\pi)=(-1)^n I$, curves with odd $n$ pick up a global $-1$ relative to even $n$; choosing even winding (we use $n=2$ throughout) avoids this complication.